audulus/docs/index.md

 Open and close the toolbar using the ![Show](img/Show.png) and ![Hide](img/Hide.png) chevron buttons.
 Exit to the patch browser using the ![Exit](img/Exit.png) button.
 (This button is also used to exit a subpatch.
 More on that below.)

 - The toolbar exists primarily for adding new modules to your patch, but it also contains the node browser and an on-screen multi-touch keyboard.
-- *We highly recommend that new users create patches with modules* - working with nodes can be cumbersome and slow, and to speed up patch construction was one of the primary reasons the Audulus Module Library was created.
-Most of the nodes are non-functional as-is.
-For example: a Crossfade node needs a knob attached to the input "C" to access the node's basic function.
-The Crossfade Module, however, comes with indicator lights, a knob, and even a switch!
-As you can see, modules are much more useful "out-of-the-box" than nodes are.
+- *We highly recommend that new users create patches with modules* from the Audulus Module library, in order to speed up patch construction.
 - You can think of nodes as the "atoms" of Audulus.
 Modules are more like molecules.
 - That said, some nodes, like the expression node or the light node, cannot be built up into a module and must be used as nodes.

 ### The iPad/iPhone Audulus UI at a glance